saxtoncan/EfficientPortfolio/README.md

 - Navigate to the directory where you ran the code.
 You will find an Excel file named as you specified.
 - The stock data includes open, high, low, close, adjusted closing, volume, efficient frontier, optimal portfolio, correlation matrix, and covariance matrix.
+- Check example.xlsx in this repository to see how the result looks.

 ## Thanks